-Consumer Impact Assessment (Workgroup assessment of proposer initial view or subse quent information) Criteria Extent of Impact Which Consumer groups are affected?
+Consumer Impact Assessment (Workgroup assessment of proposer initial view or subsequent information) Criteria Extent of Impact Which Consumer groups are affected?
 Please consider each group and delete if not applicable. • Domestic Consumers • Small non-domestic Consumers • Large non-domestic Consumers • Very Large Consumers What costs or benefits will pass through to them?
 Please explain what costs will ultimately flow through to each Consumer group.
 If no costs pass through to Consumers, please explain why.
 Use the General Market Assumptions approved by Panel to express as 'cost per consumer'.
 Insert text here When will these costs/benefits impact upon consumers?
 Unless this is 'immediately on implementation', please explain any deferred impact.
 Insert text here

 Are there any other Consumer Impacts?
-Prompts: Are there any impacts on switching?
+Is the provision of i Are there any impacts on switching?
 Is the provision of information affected?
 Are Product Classes affected?
-Insert text here General Market Assumptions as at Decemb per 2016 (to underpin the C the provision of information affected? re Product Classes affected? sert text here (to underpin the Costs analysis) 21 million 500,000 Number of Domestic consumers 21 million Number of non-domestic consumers <73,200 kWh/annum 500,000 Number of consumers between 73,200 and 73 32,000 kWh/annum 250,000 Number of very large consumers >732,000 kW Vh/annum 26,000
+General Market Assumptions as at Decemb per 2016 (to underpin the C costs analysis) Number of Domestic consumers 21 million Number of non-domestic consumers <73,200 500,000 Number of consumers between 73,200 and 73 250,000 Number of very large consumers >732,000 kW Vh/annum 26,000